Char2sGu/layout-projection/packages/angular/README.md

 In this example above, `<span>` elements are not marked as nodes because they are inline elements, but marking them is completely ok and would do no harm.
 If you are not sure whether or not a node should be marked as a node, just mark it.

-Actually, not all the non-inline elements in a component are required to be marked as nodes, and in some cases all elements in certain components do not need to be marked as nodes, but it's **strongly** recommended for beginners to do so to make sure layout animations can work properly.
+Actually, not all the non-inline elements in a component are required to be marked as nodes, and in many cases all elements in certain components do not need to be marked as nodes, but it's **strongly** recommended for beginners to do so to make sure layout animations can work properly.

 ## Declaring the Animation Scope